Tax Facts - Depreciation Allowances

 Depreciation allows for the wear and tear on a fixed asset and must be deducted from your income.

-Generally you must claim depreciation on fixed assets used in your business that have a lifespan of more than 12 months.
-However in special circumstances you can elect not to depreciate an asset by applying to the IRD.
+Generally, you must claim depreciation on fixed assets used in your business that have a lifespan of more than 12 months.
+However, in special circumstances you can elect not to depreciate an asset by applying to Inland Revenue.

-To view the depreciation rates and the methods for calculating depreciation, please refer to the IRD Depreciation Guide.
+To view the depreciation rates and the methods for calculating depreciation, please refer to the Inland Revenue Depreciation Guide.

-To find out more on how to calculate depreciation on a business asset please give us a call or refer to the IRD Depreciation Rate Finder on the IRD Website.
+To find out more on how to calculate depreciation on a business asset please give us a call or refer to the Inland Revenue Depreciation Rate Finder on the Inland Revenue website.